cecric/hexapinod/README.md

 - Add nosql (mongodb, redis and elasticsearch) support on native ORM.

 ## Upcoming release
-- v1.0.2 - Pre-release: add of TypeORM support and improvement of directory structure and documentation.
+- v1.0.2 - Pre-release:
+  - Add of TypeORM support and improvement of directory structure and documentation.
+  - Add comments on published code (JSDoc)

 ## Releases
 - v1.0.1 - Pre-release: fix a small issue on the first commit.